 Then having identified the main routes and the cheapest dates, I always double-check on the airline company website.
 More than a few times, I found the same ticket for less.
 I would recommend you to register on the airlines’ newsletters as they offer at least twice a year discounts on flights.
 Last tips, follow the news and any new route opening, it’s very often a good way to grab a great deal.

 I take local transportation and eat local food

 I usually take a flight to go to my destination, but once there I hardly use anything else than local buses and ferries.
 It is much cheaper and I like the relaxed pace of travelling while admiring the landscapes changing gradually.

-Using all these travel tips, you can travel and dive for a month for the cost a 10 day holiday!
-Please let me know in the comments if you are using any other tips!
+With a bit of organisation, it isn’t complicated to score a cheaper scuba diving holiday.
+By using all these tips, you can easily travel and dive for a month for the cost a 10 day holiday!

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)

 This article contains affiliate links.
 It means that if you decide to buy something, I will receive a small commission at absolutely no extra cost to you.
 If you like World Adventure Divers, thank you for supporting my work! 🙂